The convexity radius of a Riemannian manifold: Introduction

 Either of these is defined to be infinite if the corresponding Jacobi fields do not exist.
-Short arguments show that they are well-defined and that $r_f(p) \leq r_c(p)$, with equality if and only if both are infinite.
+Short arguments show that they are well defined and that $r_f(p) \leq r_c(p)$, with equality if and only if both are infinite.